 The pollen season separates into three main sections:

-Benadryl's® Social Pollen Count shows you exactly how pollen is behaving in your area right now, by combining official Met Office data, social activity and live pollen alerts from fellow sufferers.
+The above weather map shows you exactly how pollen is behaving in your area right now, by combining official Met Office data, social activity and live pollen alerts from fellow sufferers.

 The pollen calendar below shows an average pattern of release of the main allergenic pollen in the UK.
 The severity and timing of the pollen seasons will differ from year-to-year depending on the weather, biological factors and geographical location.